 We have a staring contest.
-Her eyes narrow more, if that's possible, probably weighing the chances of me doing something while dead tired, before she scans my body.
-I try not to show her how uncomfortable I am under her scrutinizing gaze, face remaining cold and blank, but it's hard to ignore the irrational fear that she can somehow see through the fabric of my uniform, to the dark scars scattered along my arms and legs.
+Her eyes narrow more, if that's possible, weighing the chances of me doing something while dead tired, before she scans my body.
+I try not to show her how uncomfortable I am under her scrutinizing gaze, face remaining cold and blank, but it's hard to ignore the irrational fear that she can somehow see through the fabric of my uniform.

 Something sparks in her eyes, and it's like my lungs have dropped to my stomach as I follow her gaze.
 My legging is ripped just below my skirt, the thin gap revealing a thick, long scar running down my thigh.

 Why didn't Morita tell me that my leggings were cut?
 It obviously happened during my disagreement with Tsunoda (I use the word "disagreement" very lightly), so it would've been like that when we ran into each other, but I mentally smack my head, because, no matter how big of a pervert he makes himself out to be, he has respect for girls in his own way and never looks past the belt.

 "Get into another fight, Yuki?" she sneers, thinking she'd won.
 "By the looks of your leg, you can't afford any more."

 Takashi furrows his brows, confused, and follows her gaze too, eyes landing on my exposed thigh.
 "What the hell is that?" he gapes.